decryptable/roody-python/README.md

 # Shakespeare -- Python Port
-A conversion of the "Roody" bot from Go to Python 3.5
+A clone of, a now defunct insult bot, "Roody" which insults you.

 ## Installation